 In addition to the eye-candy on display throughout the parks, don’t miss the slew of #HalloweenTime attractions, offered only for a limited time.

 Halloween-Themed Rides and Attractions at Disney California Adventure

-Returning for its second Halloween season, Guardians of the Galaxy – Mission: BREAKOUT! gets transformed into a spookier version of the thrilling ride: Guardians of the Galaxy – Monsters After Dark.
+Returning for another Halloween season, Guardians of the Galaxy – Mission: BREAKOUT! gets transformed into a spookier version of the thrilling ride: Guardians of the Galaxy – Monsters After Dark.
 The Halloween-themed ride follows the premise that the power breakers go out letting all of the monstrous creatures out of their cages while Rocket asks you to help him find and save baby Groot.
 The ride features a new 70s-style punk rock song written by Tyler Bates (who composed the films’ music) that keeps the ride full of energy, excitement, and thrills.

 Tip: Kids 7 and under might find the premise of Monsters After Dark a bit frightening (the lights go in and out, emergency alarms and breaking glass, etc… are heard throughout, making the atmosphere scary).
 FASTPASS is available for this popular spooky attraction.

 Cars Land also boasts a few Halloween updates.
 Mater’s Junkyard Jamboree has transformed into Mater’s Graveyard JamBOOree with Mater singing Halloween-themed songs like “Monster Truck Smash” and “Purple Fender Bender” while you spin yourselves silly on the mini tractors.
 Luigi’s Rollickin’ Roadsters celebrates Haul-O-Ween with their “Terror-antella” and transforms into Luigi’s Honkin’ Haul-O-Ween.